quddi/Bridger/README.md

-# Fegs
+# Bridger
- Fegs game for android
+Bridger game for android